 If your child will be tardy, call the 24 hour attendance hotline before 9:00 am on the day of the tardy to inform the office and leave your name, your child’s name and reason for tardy.
 Send your child to school with a note from the doctor/dentist to excuse the tardy.
 To pick your child up early, call the 24 hour attendance hotline or send a note with your child in the morning with the time you will be picking up your child.

 5. What do I do if my child loses his/her ID?

 Replacement IDs can be purchased in the library for $5.
 Students are required to carry their IDs at all times.
 The IDs are also used to purchase lunch, check out library books, as well as use the game room and ball basket during recess.

 6. What activities are there for my student to get involved?

 Students can participate in a variety of activities such as the Running Raiders Cross Country Team, after school coding classes, after school art classes, Science Olympiad, Cyber Patriots, FLL, Video Club, Builders Club, Yearbook, Quiz Bowl, Math team, Gardening Club and many more.

 7. How do I get involved at BMMS?

 There are plenty of ways to get involved at BMMS.
-Volunteers are needed daily to manage the ball basket during lunch, help in the library and work in the student store.
+Volunteers are needed daily to manage the basketball during lunch, help in the library and work in the student store.
 Volunteers are needed throughout the year to chaperone ASB dances, work the book fair, Fallfest and many more.
-The school volunteer opportunities are updated on our signup.com page, http://signup.com/go/2Vvigz.
-There is also a link to the signup page on the PTSA website, www.bmmsptsa.com as well as the BMMS homepage.
+Learn more about our volunteer opportunities.